 - Invert Default (Invert Up)

-In case of Multiple Monitors, make sure to select the display before changing the orientation.
+In the case of Multiple Monitors, make sure to select the display before changing the orientation.